riddle/velope/readme.markdown

 Please keep in mind—and I can’t emphasize this enough—that this framework is to be used solely in the production phase of development.
 You will need to scrape it and write new, semantic HTML with original CSS tailored to your needs.

 If you ponder using this framework for the rest of the world to see, snap out of it.
-Velope’s HTML and CSS were designed to create a presentation layer for application’s raw data.
+Velope’s HTML and CSS were designed to create a presentational layer for application’s raw data.
 It is not semantic, it works only on cutting-edge browsers.

 **Do not use this outside production**.
 I mean it.